The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Kim Bjorklund is a Hand Surgeon in Columbus, Ohio.
+Kim Bjorklund is a Hand Surgeon practicing medicine in Columbus, Ohio.
 Dr. Bjorklund is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Polydactyly, Hypoplasia of the Tibia with Polydactyly, Syndactyly Type 1, Syndactyly, and Osteotomy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Polydactyly, Hypoplasia of the Tibia with Polydactyly, Proximal Symphalangism, Syndactyly, and Osteotomy.

 Experienced in Preaxial Polydactyly Type 1